Tree & Shrub Disease

 bought in the past 10 years or so smells moldy?)

-to grow abnormally.
+causes them to grow abnormally.
 They can appear cupped or mottled.
-Furthermore, if this fungus weren't bad enough,
+Furthermore, if this fungus weren't

-it not only attacks the phloem, but it also attacks the plant's xylem, which is the inner part
+bad enough, it not only attacks the phloem, but it also attacks the plant's xylem, which is the

-of the plant that transports water and minerals from the roots throughtout the plant.
-This lack of water
+inner part of the plant that transports water and minerals from the roots throughout the plant.
+This

-will cause the leaves to dry out, losing their sheen, drooping, and curling up.
-And if this isn't bad
+lack of water will cause the leaves to appear dry, lose their sheen, droop, and curl up.
+And if this

-enough, this fungus also infiltrates the leaves.
-So when the poisoned and starved leaves die, they will
+isn't bad enough, this fungus also infiltrates the leaves.
+So when the poisoned and starved leaves die,

 Anthracnose: Any of several diseases of plants caused by certain fungi